rahul128154/Tic_Tac_Toe/README.md

    - In `computer_vs_player`, the player competes against the computer.
    - In `player_vs_player`, two human players compete against each other.

-4. Conclusion**: After selecting a game mode, the program runs the game until there's a winner or a draw.
+4. Conclusion: After selecting a game mode, the program runs the game until there's a winner or a draw.
 It then displays the final state of the game board and waits for user input before closing.

-Overall, this code provides a basic implementation of Tic Tac Toe, allowing players to enjoy the game either against a computer opponent or against each other.